-- 4.2 The 1-hour TSP concentrations in the reporting month were below to the prediction in the approved Environmental Impact Assessment (EIA) Report. - 4.3 The 24-hour TSP concentrations in the reporting month were below to the prediction in the approved Environmental Impact Assessment (EIA) Report. - 4.4 Mitigated construction noise levels at M9 were not predicted in EIA Report.
-The noise monitoring results in the reporting month at monitoring stations M4 was higher than the predicted mitigated construction noise levels in the EIA report and lower than the referencing baseline level.
-This was due to the major noise source during monitoring, i.e. background road traffic noise at the monitoring stations.
+- 4.2 The 1-hour TSP concentrations in the reporting month were below to the prediction in the approved Environmental Impact Assessment (EIA) Report. - 4.3 The 24-hour TSP concentrations in the reporting month were below to the prediction in the approved Environmental Impact Assessment (EIA) Report.

+4.4 Mitigated construction noise levels at M9 were not predicted in EIA Report.
+The noise monitoring results in the reporting month at noise monitoring station (M4) was not within the range of predicted mitigated construction noise levels in the EIA report.
+The noise data at M4 exceeds the prediction of mitigated scenario in EIA report but did not exceed the baseline level.